rubendal/Sm4sh-Calculator/README.md

 ## Calculator

 ### Recent Changes
+* Added - Parameter editing (for modders and researchers)
+* Changed - Using new vectoring formula obtained with new discoveries
 * Changed - Vectoring is now calculated with DI
 * Added - Hit Advantage
 * Added - Hitstun cancel calculation process